 2. Soft real-time operating system

 The soft real-time OS includes smartphones and data management.
 Here, delays are acceptable to a certain extent.
-The deadline to tasks is assigned, and important tasks are prioritized over less important tasks.
+The deadline for tasks is assigned, and important tasks are prioritized over less important tasks.

 3. Firm real-time operating system